 Types of Augmented Reality

-Augmented reality does not end at your smartphone.
+Augmented reality does not end with your smartphone.
 There are many more ways to enhance your perception of the world.
+However, it is important to understand that AR is not a monolithic technology.
+As is often the case, subtle (and sometimes not so subtle) differences in implementation can play a key role in how successful a technology is for a specific use case.
 Several categories of augmented reality technology exist, each with varying differences in their objectives and applicational use cases.

 There are two primary types of AR implementations: Marker Based and Markerless.